Tyslee/rock_paper_scissors/README.md

-A simple rock paper scissors game to be played in the console.
+A simple rock paper scissors game originally to be played in the console, updated to have UI.
 Creating this to apply basic javascript skills.